HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 ### `<H>` Elements (Headings)

 Heading elements - `<h1>`, `<h2>`, etc. - are an important structural element.
-While they don't strongly impact rankings, Google's comments regarding "[centerpiece annotation](https://youtu.be/BG56C6XI0YM?t=1730)" imply that the "hint" headings provide clarity about the content.
+While they don't strongly impact rankings, they do help Google to better understand the content on the page.

 For main headings, more pages (71.9%) have H2s than have H1s (65.4%).
 There's no obvious explanation for the discrepancy.